Professional practice

 Katherine has been instructed to advise and act in a number of high-profile professional negligence disputes.
 For example:

 Katherine has been instructed to advise and act in a number of cases involving issues of public international law.
-Recent examples include:
+She has particular experience in respect of immunities, human rights, sanctions, treaty interpretation, and anti-corruption mechanisms, as well as a substantial practice in international investment law and arbitration.
+Recent examples of Katherine’s work in this field include:

-• Advised on issues of state immunity in the context of freezing injunctions and third party debt
+- Advising on immunities issues in the context of freezing injunctions and third party debt .

 Many of Katherine’s cases involve claims arising out of unjust enrichment, which is an area of English law in which Katherine has a particular interest having studied restitution on the BCL.
 Katherine is currently advising as sole counsel on a potential civil fraud claim which raises issues of failure of consideration and undue influence and also recently assisted with research for a claim relating to mistaken forbearance and set off.
 During pupillage, Katherine worked on a number of unjust enrichment cases including claims arising from a breach of privacy and in relation to a proprietary claim for the return of Bitcoin.